rashidiqbal007/TickTick/README.md

 # TICK TICK
-A task management app to help you stay organized and manage your day-to-day.
+A task management app to help you stay organized and manage your day-to-day. :grinning:

 # TECHNOLOGIES USED:
 REACT

 BOOTSTRAP

 APOLLO SERVER

 GRAPHQL

 NODE

 MONGODB

 # HOW TO RUN?